-It may be given before surgery to help shrink the cancer, or after surgery to reduce the risk of the cancer coming back in or around the rectum
+before surgery to help shrink the cancer and reduce the risk of cancer coming back in or around the rectum

 Chemotherapy drugs make cancer cells more sensitive to radiotherapy.
 The chemotherapy drugs most commonly used are fluorouracil (5FU) and capecitabine.

-Giving chemotherapy and radiotherapy together can make the side effects of the treatment worse.
-Your doctor or specialist nurse can give you more information about chemoradiotherapy and the possible side effects of this treatment.
+Having chemotherapy and radiotherapy together can make the side effects of each treatment worse.
+Your doctor or specialist nurse can give you more information about chemoradiation and the possible side effects of this treatment.